Kanomble/curvibacter_transcriptomics/README.md

 ## Quality Control and Trimming of RAW reads

 <div style="text-align: justify">
-RAW reads have been examined for quality using the FASTQC software (Version: v0.11.9).
+RAW reads have been examined for quality using the FastQC software (Version: v0.11.9).
 Following the quality assessment, RAW reads were trimmed using the Trimmomatic software (Version: 0.39).
 For detailed program settings, please refer to the script: trimming_curvibacter.py.
 </div>

 ## Deduplication of trimmed reads